-If you’ve tried making pizza at home before, you’ve probably encountered this problem before.
+If you’ve tried making homemade pizza crust before, you’ve probably encountered this problem before.
 You’re expecting a light, puffy, slightly crispy crust, but instead your pizza crust ends up hard, dry and pale.
-So frustating!
+So frustrating!
 Read on to learn how to fix hard pizza crust.

 This is a common problem – and thankfully it comes with an easy solution.